pi314mm/pi314mm.github.io/index.markdown

 Hobbies
 -------
-I love watching anime and am involved in anime-like clubs like cosplay
+I love watching anime and am involved in anime-like clubs like cosplay.
+I attend various anime conventions

 I am a gamer.
-I like rhythm games (Dance Dance Revolution and BeatSaber for example), VR games, puzzle games, and platformers.
-Yes, I play league, no, I'm not good at it
+I like rhythm games (Pump it Up, Dance Dance Revolution, and BeatSaber for example), VR games, puzzle games, and platformers

 I also like doing exercise that increases coordination and dexterity.
 I have been doing parkour for three years and I've sampled other similar activities